 The main learning objectives are as follows, split per three core pillars:

-- Artificial Intelligence: The student will be able to describe the fundamental concepts and techniques of AI, explain the possibilities and limitations of AI systems and the importance of their validation, and can apply at least one AI technique or analyse an AI application area, preferably in the field of the major.
+The student will be able to describe the fundamental concepts and techniques of AI, explain the possibilities and limitations of AI systems and the importance of their validation, and can apply at least one AI technique or analyse an AI application area, preferably in the field of their major.

 The course aims at achieving a programming level that is needed to be able to implement AI algorithms.
 You will be able to work with external libraries, which can also be applied to the use of popular AI packages used by academia and industry.

-- [TI3140TU] Introduction to AI and Engineering Responsible AI.
+[TI3140TU] Introduction to Engineering Responsible AI (5 EC)

 In this course, you will apply the topics learned in the previous minor courses on a group project with regards to your field of study.
 The project will be supervised by faculty staff and PhD students from the major field of study of your major.